-This facts folder describes the System/370 Model 145.
-Topics discussed include processing unit highlights, monolithic main and control storage, virtual storage, attachment of I/O devices, the devices themselves, and programming systems support.
+This facts folder describes the System/370 Model 168.
+Topics discussed include processing unit highlights, monolithic main and buffer storage, virtual storage, attachment of I/O devices, the devices themselves, and programming systems support.
 Reflecting the system's design, the brochure emphasizes reliability, availability, and serviceability.

-This publication will be updated periodically to reflect system changes; however, the authoritative sources of system information are the system library publications for the Model 145, for its associated components and for its programming support.
+This publication will be updated periodically to reflect system changes; however, the authoritative sources of system information are the Systems Library publications for the Model 168, for its associated components, and for its programming support.
 Consult your IBM representative for availability dates of various programming system functions and hardware components.